mikebway/poc-gcp-ecomm/README.md

 │
 ├── docs         <-- Additional README documentation, not specific to any service or module.
 │
-├── dsinterface  <-- Go library module containing a generated interface definition for the Google │                    Datastore client.
-This is used in place of the direct Datastore client to │                    facilitate unit testing.
 ├── pb           <-- Go library module generated from the gRPC service and protocol buffer message │                    schema.
 This is referenced by service modules to facilitate implementation of │                    the gRPC APIs.